 - Annuity Income

-Then, pull it all together to get a sense of the big picture.
 Are you taking advantage of all opportunities to build wealth?
 Do you expect a high or low tax year?
 Does it make sense to defer income opportunities, thus reducing your tax bill?
-Alternatively, does it make sense to accelerate income for this tax year?
+Conversely, should you consider accelerating income for this tax year?

 Year-End Tax Planning Strategies